Doctor of Philosophy

 - Conduct themselves with academic integrity and rigour and exercise critical thinking in forming judgments

 - Work autonomously and with an open mind

 - Understand the distinction between information and argument and be adept in marshalling information as evidence in argument

-- Hold responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as SCD research candidates
+- Adopt and practise responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as SCD research candidates

 - Be able to communicate their thinking coherently and effectively, with appropriate English proficiency, in public debate and printed word